-- (i) Identify and describe all proposed land disturbance activities; current site conditions, including soil conditions and topography; drainage characteristics of the site of the proposed project; any critical erosion areas; and all proposed non-structural and structural temporary and permanent erosion and sediment control methods.
+(i) Identify and describe all proposed land disturbance activities; current site conditions, including soil conditions and topography; drainage characteristics of the site of the proposed project; any critical erosion areas; and all proposed non-structural and structural temporary and permanent erosion and sediment control methods.
 Further, describe how and why such erosion and sediment control measures will protect wetland functions and values and meet the review criteria as set forth in Rule 10.05.
+The written evaluation must include supporting calculations, data, figures, diagrams, graphs and observations.

+4) Conclusion

-The written evaluation must include supporting calculations, data, figures, diagrams, graphs and observations. - 5) Conclusion: Identify and detail how the project meets the review criteria as set forth in Rule 10.05.
-Describe any measures to reduce impacts which were considered and rejected and indicate why they cannot or should not be employed. - 6) Literature Citations: Provide citations for all literature used to support the evaluation. - F. Compliance with Water Quality Regulations.
-Applicants must comply with the DEM's Water Quality Regulations and standards, where applicable.
-The applicant must submit a separate application directly to DEM when a Water Quality Certification is required under the DEM Water Quality Regulations.
+Identify and detail how the project meets the review criteria as set forth in Rule 10.05.
+Describe any measures to reduce impacts which were considered and rejected and indicate why they cannot or should not be employed.

+5) Literature Citations

+Provide citations for all literature used to support the evaluation.

+F. Compliance with Water Quality Regulations.
+Applicants must comply with the Department's Water Quality Regulations and standards.
+A separate application is not required unless specified in said Regulations.